parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Perm.Sigma   2.08

-This key specifies the initial seed for the random number generator used to generate the field for the named geometry, *geometry_name*, if either the Turning Bands or Parallel Gaussian Simulator are chosen.
+*integer* **Geom.\ *geometry_name*.Perm.Seed** 1 This key specifies the initial seed for the random number generator used to generate the field for the named geometry, *geometry_name*, if either the Turning Bands or Parallel Gaussian Simulator are chosen.
 This number must be positive.
-Example Useage:

 .. container:: list